Rahulvarshney7/RahulV/README.md

 Addressbook Tutorial
 ====================

-This  teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
+This  teaches  of the basic concepts in [Vaadin Framework](https://vaadin.com).
 It is meant to be a fast read for learning how t started - not an example on how application should be designed.
 Please no this example uses and requires Java 8 to work.